dmbarbour/wikilon/docs/CommandSequences.md

 * humans find the monad abstraction relatively difficult to comprehend
 * Haskell relies heavily on data-plumbing of results through variable names

 The first two issues might be addressed by [free and freer monads](http://okmij.org/ftp/Computation/free-monad.html).
 We can develop a common, simple data structure that supports all necessary compositions.
 Human programmers then need comprehend only one concrete operational semantics.

-The last issue is addressable by fitting commands to AO's style: every command receives and returns our entire program environment.
-Instead of `action ()`, the simplest AO commands have identity type, `∀a. a → action a`.
-A proposed command language syntax for command sequences:

-        {foo;bar;baz;qux}

-This would expand to a Haskell equivalent of `foo >=> bar >=> baz >=> (return . qux)`.
-To fit AO's style, we're favoring Kleisli composition.
-Every effectful command is followed by a semicolon.
-Operationally, we might comprehend the semicolon as *yielding* to an external effects handler, from otherwise *pure* code.
-The space after the final semicolon, thus, is simply pure code.
-The empty command sequence `{}` corresponds to Haskell's `return`.

-What is a viable syntactic expansion for this sequence?
-We'll need to ensure that all our monadic composition properties are available, and that we can iteratively process each command.
-A first attempt:

-        [foo \[bar \[baz \[qux rtn] cmd] cmd] cmd]

-The command-sequence is a first-class block of type `(a → F m b)`.
-Here `m` is the effects model we handle, and `F` is our free monad wrapper.
-Our free monad wrapper essentially has two constructors: `cmd` and `rtn`.
-Each `cmd` receives an environment wrapped for our effects interpreter, together with a continuation - a following command sequence.

-In Haskell terms:
+The last issue is addressable by matching AO's style.
+Instead of precisely capturing just the variables we need, we pass the entire program environment (e.g. the stack-hand model) from command to command.

+Between these considerations, our commands and sequences have general shape `a → F m b`.
+Type `m` is our effects model.
+Type `F` is a good free monad.
+Types `a` and `b` model the program environment.
+Because our sequences are modeled by functions, Kleisli composition is a good match for sequence composition: `(a → F m b) → (b → F m c) → (a → F m c)`.

+Oleg has already done a lot of useful work with respect to modeling free monads.
+With a little hand-waving, I believe we'll end up with something like the following:

+        Oleg's Model

         data F m a where
+            Eff :: m a → Q m a b → F m b
+            Val :: a → F m a
+        data Q m a b where
+            Leaf :: (a → F m b) → Q m a b
+            Node :: Q m a b → Q m b c → Q m a c

+        eta :: m a → F m a
+        eta = \[Val] Leaf Eff

+        foo :: a → m b
+        foo eta :: a → F m b

+        return :: a → F m a
+        return = Val

+        bar :: b → c
+        bar return :: b → F m c

+        seq :: (a → F m b) → (b → F m c) → (a → F m c)
+        seq = (???) translation work to do here

+Anyhow, we'll end up with sequences modeled as functions, and first-class sequences as blocks.

+        [foo eff]                   :: (a → F m b) [bar pure]                  :: (b → F m c) [foo eff] [bar pure] seq    :: (a → F m c)

+            where   eff  :: m a → F m a
-            Rtn :: a → F m a
+                    pure :: a → F m a
-            Cmd :: m x → (x → F m a) → F m a
+                    seq  :: (a → F m b) → (b → F m c) → (a → F m c)

-This naive representation corresponds directly to Oleg's initial construction of the Freer Monad.
-Oleg goes on to develop a more 'extensible' and 'optimal' variation of freer monads in his 2015 paper.
-I'd like to see if there is an easy adaptation of these Freer monads to claw, without complicating syntax.

-## Lightweight Sequence Punctuation

-An option for lightweight sequences is to simply expand select punctuation into words.
-For example, if `,` expands to the word `comma` but is treated as whitespace (for separating commands), we gain the ability to express lightweight vectors as `[1,2,3]` and matrices as `[[1,2,3],[4,5,6],[7,8,9]]`.
-This doesn't generalize nicely, but it is probably sufficient for some specialized use-cases.

-Between `[1,2,3]` and `{1;2;3;}`, we're only saving one character.
-Any potential benefit is aesthetic.
-This might be enough to motivate support for lightweight sequences.
-But it might be better to wait for a bit and see whether people are satisfied with the monadic sequences.
+                    foo  :: a → m b
+                    bar  :: b → c

+We could probably include `eff` directly in the definition of `foo`.
+We generally know in advance that command words are commands.
+Pure data plumbing like `bar` doesn't have this advantage, so we'll occasionally need a `bar pure` (or `bar return`).
+The `seq` is where we benefit from syntactic sugar.

+Ultimately, we'll have an interpreter that *runs* the sequence in small steps.
+The sequence returns to the interpreter for each `Eff`, or with a final `Val` when finished.
+In case of `Eff`, we also receive a continuation for where to push the updated environment.

+## Simple Sequences of Blocks

+AO doesn't do infix notation, but a claw view could support some simple infix within a clear, delimited region.

+Blocks provide a clear, delimited region of code.
+We can feasibly model sequences with normal blocks by having a command separator 'escape' each block and recombine it.

+        [foo eff, bar ret]  desugars to
+        \[foo eff] \[bar ret] bseq block

+For constructing monadic command sequences, I'll want a right-associative structure.
+This is favorable for iterative processing.
+We achieve this by sequencing from right to left.
+A long string of `bseq bseq bseq` should compress nicely if we're writing very large programs.

+        [foo, bar, baz, qux] desugars to
+        \[foo] \[bar] \[baz] \[qux] bseq bseq bseq block

+There is no discrimination on the first or last block.
+We're effectively forced to have a block after each step.
+This limits what we can express.
+Fortunately, these limits coincide nicely with our requirements for monadic command sequences.

+If we need greater expressiveness, we could instead start with alternative delimiters.
+For example:

+        {foo, bar, baz, qux} desugars to
+        \[foo] \[bar] \[baz] \[qux] cmd cseq cseq cseq

+However, I'm interested in seeing how far we can get with sequencing blocks.